cloudnative-pg/cloudnative-pg/docs/src/operator_conf.md

 you installed the operator.
 If the operator is not able to find that secret, it will ignore the configuration parameter.

-!!!
-Warning
-    Previous versions of the operator copied the `PULL_SECRET_NAME` secret inside the namespaces where you deploy the PostgreSQL clusters.
-From version "1.11.0" the behavior changed to match the previous description.
-The pull secrets created by the previous versions of the operator are unused.

 ## Defining an operator config map

 The example below customizes the behavior of the operator, by defining